 Homemade Pouches

 Because I’ve been squirted enough times and had to change enough shirts, I always vote for putting yogurt into this reusable pouch over store bought yogurt pouches.
-But I do love the lower sugar yogurt tubes from Siggi’s and Stonyfield, so if your toddler can reliable eat them without making a royal mess, pack them.
+Or try my Yogurt Tubes or store bought ones.

 Best Baby Food Pouches (Easy and Homemade)